Chart Color Schemes

 Minyama shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Minyama trail's residents aged 15+ have 24.3% with university degrees, compared to Australia's 30.4%.
-This indicates potential for educational development.
-Bachelor degrees are most common at 17.9%, followed by postgraduate qualifications (4.3%) and graduate diplomas (2.1%).
-Vocational credentials are held by 36.2% of residents aged 15+, with advanced diplomas at 11.7% and certificates at 24.5%.
+Minyama trail's educational qualifications lag behind national averages.
+Among residents aged 15+, 24.3% hold university degrees, compared to Australia's 30.4%.
+Bachelor degrees are the most common (17.9%), followed by postgraduate qualifications (4.3%) and graduate diplomas (2.1%).
+Vocational credentials are also prevalent, with 36.2% of residents holding such qualifications; advanced diplomas account for 11.7%, while certificates make up 24.5%.

 Frequently Asked Questions - Education